SPARKING A REVOLUTION IN HOW WE THINK ABOUT THINGS.

 About Rethink Things

 Rethink Things is the storytelling platform sparking a revolution in our relationship with things.
 Our mission?
-A new material culture.
-One in which we value our possessions as we should.
-One that is better for our mental health than our current culture of overconsumption.
-And - perhaps most importantly - one that is better for our planet.
+A new material culture, in which we value our possessions as we should.
+That is better for our mental health than our culture of overconsumption.
+And - perhaps most importantly - that is better for our planet.

 Sign up for newsletterFollow on socialsMake homepage